ddcroft73/emp-train-port/readme.md

   5. Map to show the part location from the home route.
   6. Generated checklist the employee can use to ensure the parts they need and make less trips for forgotten parts.

-Supervisors will get vital information from the use:
+Supervisors will get vital information from the user:
- - Employee\supervisor paging system: (*)Currently one way communication.
+ - Employee\supervisor paging system: (*)Currently only one way communication.
-    1. Employees may be reached by the supervisor without knowing personal information.
+    1. Employees may be reached by the supervisor without knowing their personal information.
 Phone number.
-    2. Supervisors may  be reached by the employee without knowing personal information.
+    2. Supervisors may  be reached by the employee without knowing their personal information.
 Phone number.

 The employess route and parts checked out for the day can be tallied and reported by the end of the shift.
-Ultimately the consumption of a routes parts may be tracked for long periods of time in this manner.
+Ultimately the consumption of a routes parts may be tracked for long periods of time in this manner and will make available useful infromation to the supervisor.

 Basic applicatioin usage:
   1. Employee will register ther information with the application.
-  2. Employee wil log in, and may stay loggedin.
+  2. Employee wil log in, and may stay logged in.
-  3. The 'HomePage' presented will be a simple option list that they will select the current route.
+  3. The 'HomePage' presented will be a simple option list from which they will select the current route.
-  4. A simple list, ordered by High to Low will then be generated fron the database.
+  4. A simple list, ordered by High to Low will then be generated from the parts database.
     - The list will be comprised of:
         - Part ID - Part Location - Part info - Part add to list
-        - Part Info will give extra data about the part, Picture and simple map to exactly where it is located.
+        - Part info will give extra data about the part, picture and simple map to exactly where it is located.
-        - An employee can begin to generate a personal checklist from here by "Adding" the part to a list with a click\tap.
+        - An employee may generate a personal checklist from here by "Adding" the part to a list with a click\tap.
   5. Once the employee has gathered the needed items for the current run, A list will be generated to be checked off as each part is aquired.
-  6. At any time a report may be generated, and said report can be emailed to the supervisor.
+  6. At any time a report may be generated, and said report can be emailed to the supervisor at the end of the shift .

 ___
 * Parts classification: